magicmagnus/magicmagnus.github.io/_tabs/home.md

 ## About me

-I am student in the Master's programm in Computer Science at the University of Tübingen.
-Research fields that interest Me are machine learning, computer vision and reinforcement learning.
+I'm a master's student in Computer Science at the University of Tübingen.
+Research fields that interest me are machine learning, computer vision and reinforcement learning.

 ## Education

-- **M.Sc. in Computer Science** (2019 - now)
+- **M.Sc. in Computer Science** (2022 - now)
   University of Tübingen, Germany

 - **B.Sc. in Cognitive Science** (2018 - 2022)